Come learn how to achieve professional-looking results when doing your own lawn maintenance.

-This post about The Easy Guide to Trimming and Edging Your Yard Like a Pro – is made in partnership with STIHL.
+This post, Trim and Edge Your Yard Like a Pro, is made in partnership with STIHL.
 All opinions (and yard work) are my own.

-- I am outside, enjoying the weather, possibly getting some added vitamin D!
-(I can dream about someday having a beautiful tan, but alas, my melanin is on a permanent vacation.)
+- Being outside, enjoying the weather, possibly getting some added vitamin D!

-I will admit: the most I’ve ever really done is mow.
-But if I am taking over the lawn care for real, then I also need to take care of the trimming, edging and cleanup after.
-This is the difference between an okay job mowing and a clean beautiful yard that truly looks manicured.
-So I asked my hubby to help tutor me in the ways of lawn care.
+Learning to trim, edge and cleanup after as part of your lawn maintanence routine is the difference between an okay job mowing and a clean, beautiful yard.
+I asked my hubby to help tutor me in the ways of lawn maintenance.
 He had a lawn care business in college and worked for a service through high school, so he’s got skills!

-4-Step Lawn Care Routine for a Professional Result
+4-Step Lawn Maintenance Routine for a Professional-Looking Result

 - Edge along the concrete, brick surfaces, where the grass would start to creep over horizontally or garden bed and tree ring edges.